Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Therefore: here we met, we agreed with him, this is enough – our agreement with him with signatures, with seals, even with blood.
 This is enough to start the withdrawal process.
 The troops must be withdrawn, the guarantors will sign everything, and that's it.
 This will continue to work.
 Further ratification in parliament, a referendum for several months, and then changes in the constitution.

 Solovyov.
 But the referendum implies not only the answer "yes", but also "no".
-If at the referendum the people of Ukraine say “we don’t want to change the status, we don’t want a neutral status”, then how would everyone?..
+If at the referendum the people of Ukraine say “we don’t want to change the status, we don’t want a neutral status”, then how would everyone?

-- A referendum is impossible when there is the presence of troops.
+– A referendum is impossible when there is the presence of troops.
 No one will ever, from the point of view of the convention, count the results of a referendum if there are troops or armed illegal formations or lawful formations of another state on the territory of the country without any legal foundation.
 It's impossible.
 This is what happened in the Crimea.
 What is this referendum?
-It can only be known to whom?..
-Let's hold a referendum, and then no one will recognize it.
+It can only be known to whom?
+Let's hold a referendum, and then no one will recognise it.
 Why?
 Because there were troops.
 This is an illegitimate process. <…>

 It is necessary that the Russian side start bringing in lawyers.
 At least people who have a legal education, and not just military ones.